andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal-v3.md

 ## Risks and Assumptions

-The proposed API basically makes the existing internal focus traversal methods public.
+The proposed API basically makes the existing internal focus traversal method public.

-It is possible that bugs were introduced during the refactoring process.
-This risk might be relatively low due to the existing test suite, and can be further mitigated by creating a behavior test suite.